top of page

 We provide support tailored to the second stage of nonprofit organizations: flexible, multi-year capital alongside deep, consulting support.

-In each of our grantee projects, we co-develop customized tools, deliverables, and plans—nothing comes off the proverbial shelf.
+In each of these projects, we work with grantees to co-develop customized tools, deliverables, and plans—nothing comes off the proverbial shelf.
 The work is geared toward strengthening grantee capacity in key areas such as:

 This capacity-strengthening work is central to the Arbor Rising value proposition, and organizations without a strong interest in this aspect of the grant should not apply.
 As prospective applicants weigh the potential value of this significant time investment, we encourage them to review Arbor Rising's track record of impact, hear from prior grantees about their experience, contemplate our commitment to equity, and peruse our annual grantee survey results.